Superfish integrates jQuery Superfish plugin with your Drupal menus.

 <select>and vertical accordions)

-- RESS (more than just responsive!
-Window width (client-side) and UA string (client-side and server-side) methods for touch and small screen plugins (no media-queries))
+- Window width (client-side) and UA string (client-side and server-side) detection for touch and small screen plugins (no CSS3 media-queries)

 - RTL (Right-to-left) language support.